Developer to build 2M-square-foot logistics park near Del. City

-Dutch manufacturer AkzoNobel has sold a 190-acre industrial site in New Castle to Northpoint Development.
+DELAWARE CITY – Dutch manufacturer AkzoNobel has sold a 190-acre industrial site off Del.
+13 to NorthPoint Development.
 The property is largely farmland with a small industrial parcel formerly occupied by Stauffer Chemical.

 Colliers International’s Logistics and Transportation Solutions team of Mark Chubb, Michael Zerbe, Summer Coulter handled the sale of the property.

-“This means it can service millions of customers in the Northeast, Mid-Atlantic and beyond – approximately 43% of the US and 53% of the Canadian population reside within a day’s truck drive.”
+“This means it can service millions of customers in the Northeast, Mid-Atlantic and beyond – approximately 43% of the U.S. and 53% of the Canadian population reside within a day’s truck drive,” he added.